Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Introduction

-The human–computer interaction (HCI) community has a long-standing interest in examining expert work to better understand decision-making and to inform the design of systems that are grounded in real-world practice \cite{schmidt_trouble_2012, alvarado_garcia_emerging_2025, wang_whose_2022}.
-This includes efforts to surface and theorize the tacit knowledge and intuition that guide the work of data science and machine learning practitioners.
-For instance, Muller et al. \cite{muller_designing_2021} explored how data workers navigate uncertainty and make situated decisions in ML workflows, often drawing on informal practices and experiential knowledge.
-Building on this, Cha et al. \cite{cha_unlocking_2023} investigated how ML practitioners rely on tacit understandings when constructing datasets, showing that data creation is deeply contextual, shaped by the individuals involved and tightly coupled with the models that will use the data.
+The responsible AI and human–computer interaction (HCI) communities have a long-standing interest in examining expert work to better understand decision-making and to inform the design of systems that are grounded in real-world practice \cite{schmidt_trouble_2012, alvarado_garcia_emerging_2025, wang_whose_2022}.
+This includes efforts to surface and theorize the tacit knowledge and intuition that guide the work of data science and ML practitioners.
+For instance, Muller~\etal~\cite{muller_designing_2021} explored how data workers navigate uncertainty and make situated decisions in ML workflows, often drawing on informal practices and experiential knowledge.
+Building on this, Cha~\etal~\cite{cha_unlocking_2023} investigated how ML practitioners rely on tacit understandings when constructing datasets, showing that data creation is deeply contextual, shaped by the individuals involved and tightly coupled with the models.

-Building on the HCI tradition of making tacit knowledge explicit in machine learning practice, our study investigates how data scientists reason about dataset selection for transfer learning in the context of medical imaging.
-We chose medical imaging because it is a high-stakes domain with significant potential impact, yet it faces a scarcity of high-quality data, making it a perfect domain for transfer learning \cite{varoquaux2022machine}.
-By examining expert intuition in this high-stakes domain, we aim to provide concrete recommendations for selecting \emph{source} datasets that support more deliberate and reflective dataset practices.

-We conducted a task-based survey combining qualitative and quantitative methods to elicit judgments from (N=15) machine learning practitioners based on their recent experiences with transfer learning projects and across two case studies.
-Each case study presented visually and semantically different tasks with the same \emph{source} and \emph{target dataset} pairings.
-This approach enabled us to deconstruct and contextualize practitioners' intuition when selecting datasets for transfer learning.
+Extending these traditions of explicating tacit knowledge, this study addresses the following core research question: In the high-stakes context of medical imaging, what tacit heuristics, social dynamics, and ethical considerations guide ML practitioners when selecting source datasets?
+We focus on medical imaging because opaque implementation decisions, such as the intuitive selection of a pre-training source, can lead to biased models or misdiagnoses.
+By examining expert choice intuition, we aim to make these consequential decisions explicit.
+While empirically focused on medical imaging, our framework incorporates general ML literature because medical projects frequently adopt general computer vision baselines.
+To investigate this, we engaged $N=15$ practitioners in a mixed-methods survey involving their recent projects and two distinct control case studies (see Fig.~\ref{fig:abstract}) to contextualize their selection intuitions.

+\begin{enumerate} \item We reveal that \emph{source datasets} selection is not only a rational process driven by technical aspects like domain alignment but also a result of social dynamics influenced by established baselines, community practices, model availability, and reviewers' expectations.

+\item We discuss how ethical and fairness considerations in transfer learning are acknowledged but deprioritized in relation to other social and technical criteria, due to the lack of incentive structures and evaluation frameworks that would make it actionable.